didiersmith/steve/chapters/the-corp-conundrum.md

 "Why?" he asked.

 "They're splitting StevieNix in half.
 Allen's taking the CORP.
-Steve and I are sticking with Murdoch and the rest of StevieNix."
+I'm sticking with Murdoch and the rest of StevieNix."

 "Who's Allen?"